County of Santa Barbara

 Commercial (C-3);

-d) Adopt a Resolution amending the Land Use Element maps of the Land Use Element (Case
+d) Adopt a Resolution amending the Land Use Element maps of the Land Use Element (Case No.

-change the land use designation of Assessor’s Parcel Numbers (APNs) 107-150-021 and
+land use designation of Assessor’s Parcel Numbers (APNs) 107-150-021 and 107-150-022 from

-107-150-022 from Highway Commercial to General Commercial and to adjust the
+Highway Commercial to General Commercial and to adjust the Urban/Rural boundary line; and

-e) Approve the Preliminary and Final Development Plan (Case No. 23DVP-00016) for
+e) Approve the Preliminary and Final Development Plan (Case No. 23DVP-00016) for approval of

-approval of a pipe supply and sales business subject to the conditions of approval.
+a pipe supply and sales business subject to the conditions of approval.

 COUNTY EXCUTIVE OFFICER’S RECOMMENDATION: POLICY